-LSC did not propose any changes to this section.
-LSC received no suggestions for change to this section.
-Accordingly, LSC is not making any changes to this section.
+LSC is not proposing any changes to this section

 Section 1624.3 - Definitions

-LSC proposed changing the term "handicapped person" to "person with a disability" in section 1624.3(c)(1).
-Similarly, LSC proposed to change the term "qualified handicapped person" in section 1624.3(d) to "qualified person with a disability."
-LSC received several comments in support and no comments in opposition to these proposed changes.
-Accordingly, LSC is adopting them as proposed.
-In neither case is the change intended to create any substantive change to the regulation, but rather to reflect updated and preferred nomenclature.
+LSC is proposing to change the term "handicapped person" to "person with a disability" in section 1624.3(c)(1).
+Similarly, LSC proposes to change the term "qualified handicapped person" in section 1624.3(d) to "qualified person with a disability."
+In neither case is the proposed change intended to create any substantive change to the regulation, but rather to reflect updated and preferred nomenclature.

-LSC also proposed to add a definition of the term "auxiliary aids and/or other assistive technology."
-Under the existing section 1624.4, grantees with more than fifteen employees have been required to provide appropriate "auxiliary aids" when necessary to clients and applicants to make services accessible.
-Although the current regulation uses the term "auxiliary aids," it has not contained a formal definition of the term in the definition section.
-Rather, current section 1624.4 provides that for the purposes of that section, "auxiliary aids include, but are not limited to, brailled and taped material, interpreters, telecommunications equipment for the deaf, and other aids for persons with impaired vision and hearing."
+LSC is also proposing to add a definition of the term "auxiliary aids and/or other assistive technology."
+Under section 1624.4, grantees with more than fifteen employees are required to provide appropriate "auxiliary aids" when necessary to clients and applicants to make services accessible.
+Although the current regulation uses the term "auxiliary aids," it does not contain a formal definition of the term in the definition section.
+Rather, section 1624.4 provides that for the purposes of that section, "auxiliary aids include, but are not limited to, brailled and taped material, interpreters, telecommunications equipment for the deaf, and other aids for persons with impaired vision and hearing."
 Although this informal definition of "auxiliary aids" appears to be limited to aids for persons with impaired vision or hearing, the provision of the regulation which requires their use calls for auxiliary aids for persons "with impaired sensory, manual or speaking skills," which is broader than simply vision or hearing impairments.
 LSC believes that this discrepancy should be rectified.
-In addition, although the term "auxiliary aids" is not currently used in the section on employment (1624.6), a similar concept appears there.
+In addition, although the term "auxiliary aids" is not used in the section on employment (1624.6), a similar concept appears there.
 Under section 1624.6(e), grantees are required to make reasonable accommodations for otherwise qualified employees and job applicants with disabilities.
 The regulation specifies that, among other things, "reasonable accommodations" include (but are not limited to) "the modification of equipment or devices, the provision of readers or interpreters and other similar actions."

-Rather than continue to have these similar concepts set forth in different parts of the regulation with different terminology, LSC proposed to use the single term "auxiliary aids and/or other assistive technology" in both sections and to add a definition of that term to the definitions section.
+Rather than continue to have these similar concepts set forth in different parts of the regulation with different terminology, LSC is proposing to use the single term "auxiliary aids and/or other assistive technology" in both sections and to add a definition of that term to the definition section.
 Since the original adoption of the regulation in 1979 there have been significant advances in technology which are available to persons with disabilities to help them access and benefit from legal services programs' services.

 The proposed definition is based on a definition of "assistive technologies" found in the Individuals with Disabilities Education Act, 20 U.S.C. §1400, et seq., and is intended to broadly refer to the range of aids or technologies which grantees can make available to applicants, clients and employees with disabilities, as appropriate and necessary, to comply with the requirements of this Part.
-LSC wishes to note that the list of technologies included in the definition is specifically intended to be illustrative and not exhaustive.
+LSC seeks comment on whether additional specific assistive technologies should be referenced in the list of non-exhaustive examples in the definition, and if so, which ones.